History of College football in Timeline

 October 8, 1921: First Live Radio Broadcast of a College Football Game

-1923: Construction of the Rose Bowl Stadium
+1923: Construction of Rose Bowl stadium

-1924: Walter Camp's last All-American team selection
+1924: Walter Camp selects his last All-American team

-1924: The Four Horsemen Backfield
+1924: The Four Horsemen backfield

 1925: Death of Walter Camp

-1926: Alabama wins 1926 Rose Bowl
+1926: Alabama Wins Rose Bowl

 Wallace William Wade's 1925 Alabama team won the 1926 Rose Bowl after receiving its first national title.